-The on_rx_request() and on_rx_response() function pointers are the primary means for the module to receive SIP messages from endpoint (pjsip endpt) or from other modules.
+The on\rx\request() and on\rx\response() function pointers are the primary means for the module to receive SIP messages from endpoint (pjsip\endpt) or from other modules.
 The return value of these callbacks is important.
 If a callback has returned non-zero (i.e. true condition), it semantically means that the module has taken care the message; in this case, the endpoint will stop distributing the message to other modules.
+Section 2.1.3 Incoming Message Processing by Modules will describe this in more detail.

-The on_tx_request() and on_tx_response() function pointers are called by transport manager before a message is transmitted.
+The on\tx\request() and on\tx\response() function pointers are called by transport manager before a message is transmitted.
 This gives an opportunity for some types of modules (e.g. sigcomp, message signing) chance to make last modification to the message.
-All modules MUST return PJ_SUCCESS (i.e. zero status), or otherwise the transmission will be cancelled.
+All modules MUST return PJ\SUCCESS (i.e. zero status), or otherwise the transmission will be cancelled.
+Section 2.1.4 Outgoing Message Processing by Modules will describe this in more detail.

-The on_tsx_state() function pointer is used to receive notification every time a transaction state has changed.
-It is different from on_rx_request() and on_rx_response() callback because it's only called when transaction state has actually changed, which means it's not called for example when transaction receives 180/Ringing response after 100/Trying response.
-It also means that this callback may be called for other non-message-arrival related events (e.g. message transmissions, timer timeout event, or transport error event).
-More information about this callback will be described in next section 1.2.5 "Transaction User and State Callback".
+The on\tsx\state() function pointer is used to receive notification every time a transaction state has changed, which can be caused by receipt of message, transmission of message, timer events, or transport error event.
+More information about this callback will be described in next section 2.1.5 "Transaction User and State Callback".

-1.2.2 Module Priorities
+2.1.2 Module Priorities

 Module priority specifies the order of which modules are called first to process the callback.
-Module with higher priority (i.e. lower priority number) will have their on_rx_request() and on_rx_response() called first, and on_tx_request() and on_tx_response() called last.
+Module with higher priority (i.e. lower priority number) will have their on\rx\request() and on\rx\response() called first, and on\tx\request() and on\tx\response() called last.